 Coconut easter eggs – dense coco-nutty eggs

-My girl Emma is all into unicorn things right now.
-Her whole life is around rainbow colors and unicorn.
-I actually think it is cute.
-That is the reason why I choose to make some of my coconut Easter eggs in unicorn colors.
+My daughter Emma is all into unicorn things right now.
+Her whole life is around rainbow colors and unicorns.
+I find this super cute.
+That is the reason why I chose to make some of my coconut Easter eggs in unicorn colors.

-- Unsweetened almond milk or vanilla almond milk – you can use coconut milk as well but make sure you are using packet milk much lighter than canned coconut milk which is too thick for this recipe.
+Unsweetened almond milk or vanilla almond milk – you can use coconut milk as well but make sure you are using packet milk much lighter than canned coconut milk which is too thick for this recipe.

-- Maple syrup or any liquid sweetener of your choice
+Maple syrup or any liquid sweetener of your choice

-- Coconut oil – don’t use a different oil.
-Coconut oil solidify at room temperature and make the coconut egg filling hold together
+Coconut oil – don’t use a different oil.
+Coconut oil solidify at room temperature and make the coconut egg filling hold together.

-- Plant based food coloring – use natural food coloring or omit! this is totally optional, just super cute for the kids.
+Plant-based food coloring – use natural food coloring or omit! this is totally optional, just super cute for the kids.

 How to assemble your coconut Easter eggs?

-I used a egg silicon mold to shape the filling.
+I used an egg silicone mold to shape the filling.
 Fill the mold with the coconut filling, firmly press with your fingers to avoid any air.
 Freeze for 10 minutes to set – that is why coconut oil is important!

-I know it could be tempting to create the chocolate shell directly into the silicon mold.
+I know it could be tempting to create the chocolate shell directly into the silicone mold.
 Freeze to harden and then add the filling.
 But trust me this doesn’t make beautiful eggs.

 Divide the crumbly coconut batter into 4 small mixing bowl.
-Keep one bowl without food coloring
+Keep one bowl without food coloring.

 Stir with a spoon to combine the food coloring evenly in each bowl.
 Make sure you are using a different spoon for each bowl to avoid a transfer of color from a bowl to another bowl.

-Meanwhile melt the dark chocolate on a stove or in the microwave.
+Meanwhile, melt the dark chocolate on a stove or in the microwave.
 I microwave my chocolate in a bowl by 30 seconds burst, stir and repeat until fully melted.

-Remove the coconut eggs from the freezer, unmold on a plate and dip them one at a time into the melted dark chocolate using 2 fork to hold the coconut egg into the mixture.
+Remove the coconut eggs from the freezer, unmold on a plate and dip them one at a time into the melted dark chocolate using 2 forks to hold the coconut egg into the mixture.